maypok86/otter/README.md

 <a href="https://github.com/avelino/awesome-go"><img src="https://awesome.re/mentioned-badge.svg" alt="Mentioned in Awesome Go"></a>
 </p>

-Otter is designed to provide an excellent developer experience while maintaining blazing-fast performance.
+Otter is designed to provide an excellent developer experience while maintaining high performance.
 It aims to address the shortcomings of its predecessors and incorporates design principles from high-performance libraries in other languages (such as [Caffeine](https://github.com/ben-manes/caffeine)).

 ## 📖 Contents